Card-Sales Response to Merchant Contactless Payment Acceptance

 Disruptive innovations in digital payments are happening in a large number of countries around the world.
-While consumers may access to a wide variety of payment technologies, a natural question arises: does accepting a new payment technology allow merchants to increase their business sales?
-Using matching and difference-in-difference techniques on a unique sample of about 275,580 merchants in France, we find that accepting contactless payments in 2018 increases on average the card-sales amount by 17 percent (and by 20 percent the card-sales count) compared to merchants who do not accept contactless payments.
-We also find evidence that accepting contactless payments exerts a positive spillover of about 3 percent in the amount of contact card sales, and is also more profitable for small merchants and new entrepreneurs.
+In this paper, we investigate how merchants' acceptance of a contactless card technology affects card sales.
+Using score matching and difference-in-difference techniques on a unique sample of about 275,580 merchants in France, we find that accepting contactless payments in 2018 increases the card-sales amount by 15.3 percent on average (and by 17.1 percent the card-sales count) compared to merchants who do not accept contactless payments.
+We also find evidence that accepting contactless payments exerts a positive spillover of about 1.3 percent in the amount of contact card sales, and thus significantly increases the average annual card-sales amount and count for small merchants and new entrepreneurs.

 Keywords: Card acceptance, contactless cards, digital payments, difference in difference